WiDS Datathon FAQ

 What if I have questions about the data during the Datathon?

 Kaggle has a Discussion Board that you can post questions about data issues within the appropriate scope.
-Intermedia and Kaggle teams will reply to the questions daily throughout the contest.
+The WiDS Datathon Committee, including Planet and Kaggle representatives, will reply to the questions throughout the contest.

 Is the data private?